Martenfur/Nopipeline/README.md

 	}
 }
 ```
 NPL config is essentially a JSON.
-Config above has two file groups: `Textures`
+Config above has two file groups: `textures`
-and `SpecificFile`.
+and `specificFile`.
 Each file group describes one specific resource type.
 File groups can contain whole directories or single files.